carterdugan/LineCounter/README.md

 the directory tree.
 For a list of options, use 'linecounter --help'

   * Path
-    * The specified path must be the absolute path to the directory or file you wish to include in the count.
+    * Path may be either exact or relative.
+See `--help` for more details.

   * Extensions
     * Extensions for files you want to be counted should be listed at the end seperated by commas.